-After Napoleon’s loss at Waterloo, he was exiled to St. Helena where he resided at Longwood House.
-Longwood had originally been a farm that belonged to the East India company and then converted into the country residence of the Deputy-Governor.
-It became the residence of Napoleon from 10 December 1815 until his death on 5 May 1821.
+After Napoleon Bonaparte‘s loss at Waterloo, he was exiled to St. Helena where he resided at Longwood House.
+It had originally been a farm that belonged to the East India company and then was converted into the country residence of the Deputy-Governor.
+It became Napoleon’s residence from 10 December 1815 until his death on 5 May 1821.

 Although inadequate, a new house was not begun until Napoleon had lived on St. Helena for about three years.
-Building of the new house began in October 1818, but Napoleon would never occupy it.
-A French atlas maker and author named Comte Las Cases wrote about Napoleon’s accommodations at Longwood House in late 1815.
-He provided this description:
+Building of the new house began in October 1818, but Napoleon would never live there.
+While living at Longwood House, a French atlas maker and author named Comte Las Cases wrote about his accommodations in late 1815 and provided this description of his rooms:

 The Emperor’s own apartments consist of two chambers … each 45 feet long and 42 broad, and about 7 feet high.
 A very indifferent carpet covers the floor, and pieces of nankin, instead of paper line the walls of both rooms.

 The bed-chamber … contains the little camp bed … in which the Emperor sleeps, and the couch … on which he reclines the greater part of the day.
 This couch is covered with books, which seem to dispute with the Emperor the right of possession to it.
 Beside this couch stands a small table … on which the Emperor breakfasts and dines, when he takes his meals in his own chamber, and which in the evening, bears a candlestick with three branches, surmounted by a large ornament.
 Between the two windows, and opposite to the door, stands a chest of drawers … containing the Emperor’s linen, and on the top of which is his large dressing-case.